 - Third-party software.

-While this can be a complicated topic to discuss and deserves another article to cover the subject adequately, we will nonetheless touch on a few points.
+While this can be a complicated topic to discuss and deserves another article to cover the subject adequately, we will touch on a few points nonetheless.

-One of the more common causes is when a program that’s currently running is busy with the file.
+One of the more common causes is when a currently running program is busy with the file.

 For example, you’ve been editing a text file with Notepad and minimized Notepad.
 Finally, you decide that you don’t want the file any longer, so you open up Windows File Explorer and go to delete, only to find that you can’t.

-Until you close Notepad enabling the file to be released, can you then go and delete it.
-Sometimes you will need to force quit a program first, in the event that it has frozen or is still running in the background.
+Until you close Notepad, you won’t be able to delete it.
+Sometimes you must force quit a program first if it is frozen or running in the background.

 So, to save you some time, try to close all applications until you have nothing open and attempt to delete the file(s) again.